SystemsApproach/security/preface.rst

 ----------------

-Thanks to all the people who provided feedback on our book at various stages in its development, particulary the following people:
+Thanks to all the people who provided feedback on our book at various stages in its development, particularly the following people:

 - Brad Karp
 - Cecilia Testart
 - Motonori Shindo
 - Nick Feamster
+- Zack Williams
+- John Kristoff